Why You Should Donate Your Old Clothes

 All it takes is a bit of research to find there are ways to donate or recycle even the items in the worst condition from our closets.
 This in turn, keeps them out of landfills.

-You don’t necessarily have to donate your clothing to consider it recycling.
+You don’t necessarily have to make a clothes donation to consider it recycling.
 There’s no shame in turning unwanted items into cash.
 If you are passing items onto another person who will love them then that’s also great way to recycle!

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~